 After that, I adhered the loop portion of the fastener to the bottom of my foot pedal making sure to line the two pieces up.

 All done!
 There was a good grip between the pad and the foot pedal.

 I then took it a little farther and decided to embroider the word “Sew!” on a piece of pink fabric that matched the fabric I used when sewing my serger cover.

-The hook and loop fastener has held up great, and I’ve been able to switch out my foot controllers when I switch out my desk space for my serger and heavy-duty sewing machine.
+The hook and loop fastener has held up great, and I’ve been able to switch out my foot controllers when I switch out my serger space for my heavy-duty sewing machine.

 Overall, I’d call this project a cheap and easy success!